Old Fashioned Orange Cake

 2. Add the zest of one orange to the batter.
 I used a microplane for zesting the orange.

-Pour the cake batter into two greased 9-inch cake pans, and bake according to package directions.
+Pour the cake batter into two greased 9-inch cake pans, and bake according to package directions, and let cool.

 two unfrosted orange cakes in 9 inch cake pans.